 3. Now, chew a disclosing tablet for about 30 to 60 seconds.
 Just crunch it up between your teeth, and smear it all around your teeth with your tongue.
 After you have done that for 30 to 60 seconds, rinse out with water a few times.
 Really swish it around to wash out all the excess dye.

 Take a look in mirror at your teeth.
 Make sure you have good bright lighting, and really look closely at the edges of the gums, and in between the teeth.
 The dye will stain any plaque that you missed when you brushed.

 Look closely at the gum edges, and between the teeth, where the teeth touch each other.
 The plaque will be a blue or a red color, depending on the make of tablet.

 Brush again!
 You'll want to use a good toothbrush to get the most plaque off.

 But this time, you can see exactly where the plaque is sitting, that you missed first time around.
 That plaque is just seething with bacteria, attacking your gums!

-For my opinion on which toothbrush to use, have a look at best electric toothbrush.
+For my opinion on which toothbrush to use, have a look at Best Sonic Toothbrush.

 So slowly brush around each stained area, spending at least 10 seconds or so per tooth.
 This is important.
 Move the brush very slowly in a circle, round and around, on the same tooth until you see all the stain has gone.
 If the stain has gone, so has the plaque.